andreascaue/valet/README.md

-## 1VALET
+##
 Angular / .NET Core Full-stack Developer - Challenge

-This project was developed to an interview process to the company https://1valet.com/.
+This project was developed to...

-# DevicesApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.